KnpLabs/DoctrineBehaviors/docs/translatable.md

 # Translatable

-If you're working on a `Category` entity, the `Translatable` behavior expects a **CategoryTranslation** entity in the same folder of Category entity by default.
+If you're working on a `Category` entity, translatable behavior expects a `CategoryTranslation` entity in the same folder:

+- `app/Entity/Category.php`
+- `app/Entity/CategoryTranslation.php`

 The default naming convention (or its customization via trait methods) avoids you to manually handle entity associations.
 It is handled automatically by the TranslationSubscriber.